-In his 11th season at Virginia and eighth as associate head coach, Kevin McMullan serves as Virginia's recruiting coordinator and hitting coach and works defensively with the Cavaliers' infielders and catchers.
+In his 13th season at Virginia and ninth as associate head coach, Kevin McMullan serves as Virginia's recruiting coordinator and hitting coach and works defensively with the Cavaliers' infielders and catchers.
 He is known as one of the top recruiters and developers of players in the country.

 In a November 2012 poll of 70 Division I head coaches by Baseball America, McMullan was named the top assistant coach in college baseball.

-The 2009 National Assistant Coach of the Year, McMullan has helped guide Virginia to 461 wins in his 10 seasons, an average of just over 46 wins per season.
-Virginia is one of just eight programs to reach each of the last 10 NCAA tournaments.
+The 2009 National Assistant Coach of the Year, McMullan has helped guide Virginia to 558 wins in his 12 seasons, an average of over 46 wins per season.
+Virginia is one of just six programs to reach each of the last 12 NCAA tournaments.

-Virginia advanced to its first College World Series in 2009, setting off a remarkable stretch as UVa has recorded 245 wins in the last five years - the most victories of any Division I program during that time.
+Virginia advanced to its first College World Series in 2009, setting off a remarkable stretch as UVa has recorded 342 wins in the last six years - the most victories of any Division I program during that time.
+That run culminated with the Cavaliers earning their first NCAA national championship in 2015.

-Virginia has led the ACC and is tied for sixth-best nationally in batting over the last five years combined.
-The Cavaliers own a .314 team batting average during that span and led the conference in batting in 2009, 2010 and 2013.
+Virginia has led the ACC and in batting over the last seven years combined.
+The Cavaliers own a .312 team batting average during that span and led the conference in batting in 2009, 2010 and 2013.

-Defensively, the Cavaliers also have shined under McMullan, and UVa owns the highest fielding percentage in the ACC since his arrival in 2004 (.972).
-Seven of the 10 teams have ranked among the nation's top 40 in fielding percentage.
-The 2010 and 2011 teams each set program records in fielding percentage, with a .977 (2010) and .978 (2011) marks.
-Both ranked seventh nationally.
+Defensively, the Cavaliers also have shined under McMullan, and UVa owns the highest fielding percentage in the ACC since his arrival in 2004 (.973).
+Eight of the 12 UVa teams have ranked among the nation's top 40 in fielding percentage.
+The 2014 team set a program record with a .981 fielding percentage, marking the ninth time in McMullan's tenure the Cavaliers have eclipsed the .970 mark in fielding.

-In 19 years as a college coach, McMullan has had over 70 players signed by professional organizations.
-Twenty-seven of his Virginia position players have been selected in the Major League Baseball First-Year Player Draft, including Ryan Zimmerman (Washington Nationals), Mark Reynolds (Baltimore Orioles), Joe Koshansky (Colorado Rockies), Brandon Guyer (Tampa Bay Rays), Sean Doolittle (Oakland Athletics), David Adams (New York Yankees) and Phil Gosselin (Atlanta Braves), all of whom have reached the big leagues.
+In 21 years as a college coach, McMullan has had over 80 players signed by professional organizations.
+Thirty-six of his Virginia position players have been selected in the Major League Baseball First-Year Player Draft, including nine who have reached the big leagues: Ryan Zimmerman (Washington), Mark Reynolds (Milwaukee), Joe Koshansky (Colorado), Brandon Guyer (Tampa Bay), Sean Doolittle (Oakland), David Adams (New York Yankees), Phil Gosselin (Atlanta), Jarrett Parker (San Francisco) and John Hicks (Seattle).

 Zimmerman took just two months to jump to the major leagues and was selected as a National League All-Star in 2009, becoming the first former Cavalier to appear in the MLB All-Star Game.
 He also earned a Gold Glove Award in 2009 and was a Silver Slugger Award winner in 2009 and 2010.
-Reynolds and Koshansky each made their big league debuts in 2007, while Guyer earned his first call-up in May 2011, swatting a home run in his first at bat.
-Doolittle made his MLB debut in 2012 with Oakland.
-Adams and Gosselin each earned their big-league debuts during the 2013 season.
+Doolittle earned an American League All-Star nod in 2014.
 McMullan also was vital in development of the Washington Nationals' Chad Tracy (1B-3B) while coaching him at East Carolina.

-Virginia posted its third 50-win season in five years in 2013, going 50-12 while playing host to an NCAA regional and super regional.
+Virginia went 50-12 while hosting an NCAA regional and super regional in 2013.
 UVa led the ACC in batting (.314) and ranked second nationally in runs (489) and third in scoring (7.9).
 Mike Papi was named a First-Team All-American while becoming UVa's first ACC batting champion since 1981.
 Outfielder Joe McCarthy posted the highest batting average for a UVa freshman in 29 years and was tabbed the ACC Freshman of the Year as well as a Freshman All-American.
 Papi and McCarthy were joined by Branden Cogswell, Reed Gragnani and Nick Howard on the All-ACC squad.

-Virginia played host to its sixth regional in nine years in 2012 while going 39-19-1 and earning a second-place finish in the ACC Coastal Division.
-Second baseman Keith Werman was named to the All-ACC team, while Derek Fisher was a unanimous selection as a freshman All-American.
-Featuring a starting lineup with four freshmen, Virginia 14th nationally in scoring, 10th in on base percentage (.400) and fourth in triples (32).
+Virginia played host to a regional in 2012 while going 39-19-1 and earning a second-place finish in the ACC Coastal Division.
+Second baseman Keith Werman was named to the All-ACC team, while Derek Fisher was a unanimous selection as a Freshman All-American.
+Featuring a starting lineup with four freshmen, Virginia finished 14th nationally in scoring, 10th in on base percentage (.400) and fourth in triples (32).
 Stephen Bruno had a huge year, batting .370 while tying a school record with 23 doubles.

 During the 2011 season the Cavaliers rolled to a 56-12 record, the ACC Coastal Division championship and the overall ACC Championship.
 Ranked No. 1 nationally for much of the season, Virginia earned the No. 1 national seed in the NCAA Tournament and won NCAA Regional and Super Regional crowns before going 2-2 at the College World Series.
 UVa ranked third nationally in doubles (148), fourth in hits (709) and fifth in runs (471).
 Catcher John Hicks earned All-America honors while Hicks and three other Cavaliers notched all-conference laurels.